/ HALion Developer Resource / HALion Tutorials & Guidelines / How-tos /

 On this page:

-Template Lists are a versatile and powerful tool for creating controls with repeating elements, such as an effects rack with multiple slots, or a list of articulations that share a set of parameters.
+Template Lists are versatile and powerful tools for creating controls with repeating elements, such as an effects rack with multiple slots, or a list of articulations that share a set of parameters.
 The main concept behind Template Lists is based on creating repeating controls from a single template that is referenced and instantiated multiple times.
-Similar to programming where for-loops can save many lines of code, Template Lists save you from creating many individual templates.
+Similar to programming, where for-loops can save many lines of code, Template Lists save you from creating many individual templates.
 This tutortial describes the creation of a Template List step by step.
-The following preset already contains the ready solution.
-For better understanding, it is recommended to try the steps described below by yourself.
+The example preset already contains the solution.
+For a better understanding, we recommend that you follow all the steps, as described below.

 Example VST Preset